MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.1.1 =
+* Updated PEM chains
+* Added a wget fallback to download from Istat's website

 = 2.1.0 =
 * Changed method to get remote file update time on ISTAT website from HEAD to GET
 * Fixed bug in wpforms allowing form submission without a full selection of a municipality (marked as compulsory)